InvoiceShelf/docs/docs/upgrade-guide.md

 ---

-If you're using Crater on Docker, then you'll need to run it like this:
+If you're using InvoiceShelf on Docker, then you'll need to run it like this:

 ```
 docker-compose exec app php artisan migrate